- Fun Things To Do

 Denpasar has a fairly good variety of guest houses, hostels and hotels.
 Here are a few places to check out, that give you an idea of what is available in Denpasar.

 Remember to check the reviews and book a place that suits you interests while traveling.

 Rating 9.1, Prices start from $20 for Double room

-At the hotel, the rooms are equipped with a balcony.
-Akarsa Transit provides some rooms that have city views and every room is equipped with a private bathroom and a desk.
+Akarsa Transit rooms are equipped with a balcony.
+Akarsa Transit has some rooms that have city views and every room is equipped with a private bathroom and a desk.
+Free WiFi available.